Hiring Pet Care 8 min read

 Frequently Asked Questions

-How far in advance should I book dog boarding in Chicago?
 For holidays (Thanksgiving, Christmas, July 4th) and summer travel season, book 3-4 weeks in advance—quality hosts fill up fast because there aren't many of them.
 Wait until the week before a holiday, and you're choosing from whoever's left, not whoever's best.
 For regular weekends, 1-2 weeks is usually sufficient.
 Last-minute bookings are possible but limit your options significantly.

-What should I pack for my dog's boarding stay?
 Bring their regular food (enough for the stay plus 2 extra days—sudden food changes cause digestive issues), any medications in original bottles with clear written instructions (ambiguity leads to dosing errors), and one comfort item that smells like home (reduces anxiety during the adjustment period).
 Most hosts provide beds, bowls, and toys.
 Skip expensive items—they can get lost, chewed, or damaged in a multi-dog environment.

-Is home boarding safer than kennels?
 Neither setting is inherently safe or unsafe—the host's qualifications determine outcomes, not the building type.
 Home boarding typically offers lower disease exposure (fewer dogs in one space), more individual attention (2-4 dogs vs. 20+), and less environmental stress (no constant barking from neighboring kennels).
 But an unqualified home boarder can be worse than a well-run kennel.
 Verify skill first, then consider setting.

-What if my dog has special needs or anxiety?
 This is exactly where skill-based matching matters most.
 On Tails, you can filter for hosts experienced with senior dogs, anxious dogs, dogs requiring medication, or specific behavioral needs.
 The difference between "willing to try" and "has done this successfully" is the difference between hoping your dog is okay and knowing they're with someone who's handled this before.

-Can I visit my dog during their boarding stay?
 Most hosts discourage mid-stay visits because they can increase anxiety—your dog gets excited, then you leave again, restarting the adjustment process.
 This is a behavioral reality, not a policy preference.
 Instead, ask for daily photo and video updates so you can see how they're doing without disrupting their routine or extending their stress.

-More in Hiring Pet Care
+Pet Care Expert

 Find Trusted Care